 Twin Pines Minerals is planning to mine within the Okefenokee Refuge.

 No activities associated with this project will be conducted in the refuge or anywhere close.
-The nearest point of the proposed mining area is located 2.9 miles southeast of the nearest Okefenokee boundary.
+The nearest point of the proposed mining area is located 2.9 miles southeast of the nearest Okefenokee Refuge boundary and even farther from the nearest waters of the swamp.

 Trail Ridge acts as a natural dam for the Okefenokee Swamp.

-Trail Ridge is not a dam for the Okefenokee, but rather a hydraulic barrier to groundwater flow.
-As groundwater is influenced by topography, it will continue to flow to both the east and west sides of the ridge.
+Trail Ridge is not a dam for the Okefenokee.
+It is a hydraulic barrier to groundwater flow.
+As groundwater is influenced by topography, it will continue to flow to both the east and west of the ridge.

 Twin Pines Minerals is planning to mine 12,000 acres of property.

 Twin Pines Minerals originally evaluated 12,000 acres to understand the environment and evaluate potential impacts of mining.
-The actual area for which permits are being sought to mine is only 582 acres.
+The actual area for which permits are sought is 582 acres – ONLY.
+There is no accommodation in the application to expand the permit area.

 Twin Pines Minerals will dewater the wetlands during the life of the project, with no plans to restore it to its native state.

 There are no jurisdictional wetlands on the property.
-As part of the restoration plan, Twin Pines Minerals will grade the project area to pre-mined surface contours, fully restoring that area via stored topsoil, native species seeds and seedlings.
+As part of the restoration plan, Twin Pines Minerals will grade the project area to pre-mined surface contours, fully restoring that area with topsoil, native species seeds and seedlings.

-The hydrology of the Okefenokee will be impacted and/or destroyed.
+The hydrology of the Okefenokee will be impacted and the swamp will be drained.

 Pollutants from mining operations will drain into and severely damage the Okefenokee Swamp and St. Mary’s River.

 Twin Pines Minerals is required by federal regulation to maintain strict stormwater controls and adhere to best management practices.
-These plans will assist in protecting the Okefenokee Swamp and the area being mined.
+These plans will assist in protecting the Okefenokee Swamp and the St. Mary’s River.
+Further, the project footprint is not located within the flood plain of the river or any of its tributaries and is more than five miles distant from the St. Mary’s.

 Mining operations will pollute the surficial aquifer.